Key takeaways

 If you need money to cover unexpected expenses and have to resort to borrowing, know that you are not alone.
 According to Bankrate’s 2025 Annual Emergency Savings Report, only 41% of Americans could pay for a major unexpected expense from their emergency savings.
 The rest rely on credit cards, personal loans, or borrowing from friends and family.

-While there are plenty of loans with fast funding, even for bad credit borrowers, the better option is to start saving.
+While there are plenty of loans with funding in a timely manner, even for less than ideal credit borrowers, the better option is to start saving.
 Adopt a pay-yourself-first policy where you put money into your savings account as soon as you get paid.
 It doesn’t have to be a lot; start with $10.
 The key is to save consistently.

 If an emergency hits before you have enough cash in your savings account, don’t worry.
 You can borrow money fast.
-Visit a credit union or look at cash advance apps.
+Visit a credit union or look at earned wage access apps.
 There are plenty of borrowing options for all credit scores.

 Remember, no matter what you choose, the key is to make informed decisions that align with your financial situation and long-term goals.